 data related to data subjects’ requests: the data will be stored until the request is satisfied;

-if you have provided your consent, the data processed for purposes of marketing and profiling will be stored for a period of 7 years.
+if you have provided your consent, the data processed for purposes of marketing and profiling will be stored for a period of 7 years (also according to an ad hoc provision provided for by the Italian Supervisory Authority upon Diesel request) unless you revoke your consent.
+In this case, upon withdrawal of your consent, we will delete your data.

 In any case, for technical reasons, the termination of the processing and the consequent cancellation or irreversible anonymization of the related Personal Data will be definitive within thirty days from the terms indicated above.